-The federal Child Tax Credit provides benefits to help low and middle income families meet the costs of raising children under the age of 18.
+The federal Child Tax Credit and the Child Tax Benefit provide benefits to help low and middle income families meet the costs of raising children under the age of 18.
 The txctc function calculates benefits from the federal Child Tax Credit (CTC) program based upon the number of children in a family and the net income of the family.
 The function has a parameterized option for including GIS/SPA and social assistance benefits in the definition of net income.